foo-dogsquared/freebies-hunt-api/src/list.md

 - [ossu](https://github.com/ossu/computer-science) | A community-built and approved curriculum for self-taught students to follow.
 - [Teach Yourself CS](https://teachyourselfcs.com/) | A site that recommends resources on the topic of learning computer science.
 Kinda similar to ossu's curriculum.
 - [The Feynman's Lectures on Physics](http://www.feynmanlectures.caltech.edu/) | Well,self-explanatory title is self-explanatory.
 It's the website that lets you view [Richard Feynman](https://en.wikipedia.org/wiki/Richard_Feynman)'s legendary notes on physics.
 - [The Open Source Computer Science Degree](https://github.com/ForrestKnight/open-source-cs) | Similar to `ossu`, it's a open source curriculum with linked courses from reputable universities such as Stanford, MIT, and Princeton.
+- [Wikibooks](https://en.wikibooks.org/wiki/Main_Page) | Contains community-curated books for various subjects such as [Introduction to LaTeX](https://en.wikibooks.org/wiki/LaTeX) and [Introduction to Blender](https://en.wikibooks.org/wiki/Blender_3D:_Noob_to_Pro).
 - [WikiToLearn](https://www.wikitolearn.org/) | **(One of my personal recommendations right here.)** A collaborative effort made into an introductory wiki for different subjects such as computer science, mathematics, engineering, business, and more.

 ## Free and Open Access Textbooks